j-senn/nlrb-db/README.md

 `python scrape_case_pages.py -c case_numbers.csv`

+File descriptions
+- `cases.tar.gz` zipped CSVs of case details as downloaded from the NLRB website.
+Batched by time periods with ~50k rows
+- `case_numbers_*.csv` extracted case numbers from the original CSVs in the described time period.

 Notes on behavior:
 - This script skips cases that already have a file in the `case_htmls` directory.
 - This process is still slow taking 3-4 hours per 50,000 cases.